THT282 Introduction to Sustainable Water and Sanitation

 Type of course:

-4 lectures per week and two day excursions.
+4 lectures per week and one half day and two full day day excursions.
 The number of lectures/exercises/excursions are subject to change.

 The coure is partly web-based and can be followed by external students.